 "All the money Daddy left me.
 Gone.
 And for what?
 What this time, Mom?"

-Notice this passage lets the reader come to more of their own conclusions, using action to help convey emotion, and much more.
-But this was just a short introduction to help show how things can go wrong in dialogue and actually turn it into telling rather than showing.
+Notice this passage lets the reader come to more of their own conclusions, using action to help convey emotion and much more.
+But this was just a short introduction to help you understand how things can go wrong in dialogue and actually turn it into telling rather than showing.

 Making showing dialogue can be done in many ways.
-The above, fixed passage is hardly an example of glowing dialogue, but is does get us started.
+The above, fixed passage is hardly an example of glowing dialogue, but it does get us started.

-We cannot forget that levels build on top of each other, and the narrative types, including dialogue is built on top of the components of fiction, that is immediate scene, narrative summary, and description.
+We cannot forget that levels build on top of each other, and the narrative types, including dialogue, are built on top of the components of fiction, that is immediate scene, narrative summary, and description.

 So let's break this lesson down according to the foundation your dialogue is built upon.